-What are the long term side effects of Kybella?
+What are the long-term side effects of Kybella?

 Can Kybella cause permanent damage?

-No. While Kybella side effects are typically mild, the risks of developing more severe side effects increases when you seek treatment from an inexperienced injector.
+No. While Kybella side effects are typically mild, the risk of developing more severe side effects increases when you seek treatment from an inexperienced injector.
 One of the potential side effects of Kybella is temporary nerve damage to the submandibular nerve, which can result in an asymmetrical smile or facial weakness.
-Inexperienced injectors are more likely to hit the nerve accidentally during injection.
+Inexperienced injectors are more likely to hit the nerve accidentally during the injection.
 That is why it is best to seek treatment from a board-certified, expert cosmetic dermatologist, such as Dr. Green in NYC.

-Does fat come back after Kybella?
+Does the fat come back after Kybella?

 Why choose Dr. Green for your Kybella treatment?